Different types of coworking spaces

-Co-working spaces are shared office spaces for rent between individuals or a group of individuals.
-They act as affordable working spaces for different people: entrepreneurs, freelancers, small or medium-sized startups, and even large scale corporate with over a thousand employees, who are looking for flexible office leasing options.
+There are different types of Coworking spaces, which are shared office spaces for rent between individuals or a group of individuals.
+They act as affordable working spaces for different people: entrepreneurs, freelancers, small or medium-sized startups.
+They also house large-scale corporate with over a thousand employees, who are looking for flexible office leasing options.
 This has led to various businesses adapting to the co-working space concept.

 Evolution in this industry has occurred in the form of expansion of such facilities and also in the innovation of the core values of a co-working space.
-Rather than just being a different type of office space that provides you with different types of office requirements, many co-working spaces have started to cater to civic needs such as education, gyms, swimming pools, creating demographic specific workplaces, providing insurances to freelancers, and much more.
+Rather than just being a different type of office space that provides you with different types of office requirements, many co-working spaces have started to cater to civic needs.
+This includes education, gyms, swimming pools, creating demographic-specific workplaces, providing insurance to freelancers, and much more.

 Major Benefits Provided by Co-Working Spaces